paycrest/docs/docs/guides/gateway-orders.md

 ## Setup

-To create an off-ramp order, we have to first import certain values from `ethers` and define both the stablecoin's token contract and Paycrest's gateway contract.
+To create an off-ramp order, we have to first import certain values from `ethers` and define both the stablecoin's token contract and Paycrest's Gateway contract.

 In this example, we're performing the transaction on the `arbitrum` network and we're using the appropriate contract addresses and `ABI` per contract.
 We then define variables for the transaction's exchange rate and the user's bank account.